ParrotSec/documentation/src/en/Hierarchy of Filesystem and Files.md

 ## Hierarchy of filesystem and files ##

-The main problem of every migrant user to GNU / Linux is the structure of files, since it is customary commonly to mention directories like "C: / users / User / Desktop" in Windows, which does not happen in the distribution GNU/Linux.
+The main problem of every migrant user to GNU / Linux is the structure of files, since it is customary commonly to mention directories like **"C:/users/User/Desktop"** in Windows, which does not happen in the distribution GNU/Linux.
 To facilitate the "migration" of users to GNU/Linux, the hierarchy of filesystems contained in the aforementioned system will be explained in detail below.
 Framed in two basic types Static/Dynamic and Shareable/Restricted in which the entire Linux directory tree is organized.

 ### Some features of the Linux files system ###